 Dr. Micah S. Ziegler is a postdoctoral associate at the Institute for Data, Systems, and Society at the Massachusetts Institute of Technology.
 He evaluates sustainable energy and chemical technologies, their impacts, and their potential.
-Dr. Ziegler develops robust strategies to accelerate the improvement and deployment of these technologies in order to enable a global transition to sustainable and equitable energy systems.
-His approach relies on collecting and curating large datasets from multiple sources and building data-informed models.
+Dr. Ziegler’s research shapes robust strategies to accelerate the improvement and deployment of technologies that can enable a global transition to sustainable and equitable energy systems.
+His approach relies on collecting and curating large empirical datasets from multiple sources and building data-informed models.
 His work informs research and development, public policy, and financial investment.

 At MIT, Dr. Ziegler is evaluating established and emerging energy technologies, particularly energy storage.
 He examines how rapidly and why energy storage technologies have changed over time to determine how their improvement can be accelerated.
 He is also studying how energy storage could be used to integrate solar and wind resources into a reliable energy system.